How to apply

 A limited number of places will be available for external students.
 In future years these numbers may be adjusted to reflect any changes in the relative numbers of QM students who wish to intercalate externally and external students who wish to do an intercalated degree at QM.

 Normally, external students will be assessed in a similar manner to internal applicants.
-External applicants will be asked to arrange for their home institution to send confidentially, a transcript of their examination results to date and, where available, their academic ranking to the selection committee for the relevant intercalated degree, to the Student Office.
+External applicants will be asked to provide with their application a transcript of their examination results to date and, where available, their academic ranking.
 This information is then used, corrected for size of their year, to contribute to the scoring system in exactly the same manner as the scoring system for internal students.
 In the event a course is oversubscribed and there is a tie for a place then home students will take precedence.
 If a student's home institution does not provide an academic ranking, they will be assessed on the basis of their interview taking due account of their examination performance as shown in their transcript.

 Every effort will be made to find accommodation for students intercalating from an external medical or dental school.

-Medical and Dental Students from within Barts and The London/QMUL should log onto MySIS, using your college credentials at:
+Medical and Dental Students from within Barts and The London/QMUL should log onto MySIS, using your college credentials.

 Then go to Admissions where you will find the intercalated degree application form.